hsuanhauliu/machine-improvised-music/README.txt

   identical to the printNotes function in MIM_functions.py. getMusic function is used to get the path of the input music directory.
 The four functions left are algorithms used to generate the music.

-  Note: for the algorithms in this file, make sure to change the name of the
-    directory for input music to "musicInput", or simply change the path string in getMusic function to "music".

 MIM_uniqueApproach_demo.py:
 - A main module demonstrating how to use the algorithms in MIM_uniqueApproach.py